What You Get In Your Kit

 There are several glass etching kits on the market, and – although basically made up from the same materials – they vary slightly in price and quantity.

-The best value kit is definitely the Armour Deluxe Glass Etching Kit from Amazon.
+The best value kit is definitely the Armour Deluxe Glass Etching Kit (paid link) from Amazon.
 They offer the cheapest price – sometimes cheaper than the more basic kits below – and everyone knows they are reliable and prompt with their deliveries.

 They also sell a good selection of Over n Over stencils if you really get hooked…

 This kit has got absolutely everything you need for etching in one box – over 75 pre-cut stencils to choose from, a 3oz bottle of etching paste, design patterns, hobby knife, Camel hair brush, wooden applicator stick, colour instruction booklet, practice glass, reusable protective gloves and custom stencil vinyl for creating your own stencils.

 This kit contains over double the amount of stencils for you to choose from, and twice as much paste as the Starter Kit below.
 The inclusion of the custom stencil vinyl is handy, as it means you can have a go at drawing your own designs and making really personal gifts for friends and family.

 There’s nothing you need to add to this kit, except more cream to use up all those stencils!

 Blick Art Materials offer a kit that contains 3oz of Armour Etch paste, a craft knife, glass cleaner, brush, protective gloves, a range of stencils and an instruction leaflet.

 Mid range in price, this kit is probably just about worth the extra few dollars for convenience – you won’t have to find protective gloves or a craft knife, and there’s double the amount of cream than the Starter Kit below.